 - Cons: Custom API development doesn’t appear quite as simple.
 Since Zendesk lacks a developer portal, connecting software that isn’t listed in the App Marketplace could be labor-intensive.

-Similarly, Freshdesk has also invested heavily in application integration with regard to their helpdesk solutions.
-Called the App Gallery, Freshdesk’s selection of easily integrated programs rivals Zendesks.
+Similarly, Freshdesk has also invested heavily in application integration with regard to its helpdesk solutions.
+Called the App Gallery, Freshdesk’s selection of easily integrated programs rivals Zendesk.

 - Pros: Between existing programs and a robust developer portal, Freshdesk isn’t leaving many software programs out in the cold with regard to integration.